seungsoo-lee/DELTA/README.md

 $ ssh-copy-id -i ~/.ssh/id_rsa.pub $DELTA_CHANNEL
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub $DELTA_HOST

-Check if you will be able to access the VMs without having to enter the password.
+Check if you can access the VMs without having to enter the password.
 ```

 + The agent-manager automatically reads a configuration file and sets up the test environment based on the file.
-DELTA/tools/config/manager.cfg contains All-In-One Single Machine configurations by default.
-If you want to test real SDN environment, you should specify your own configiguration file.
+DELTA/tools/config/manager.cfg contains the All-In-One Single Machine configuration by default.
+If you want to test a real SDN environment, you should specify your own configuration file.
 ```
 CONTROLLER_SSH=vagrant@10.100.100.11
 CHANNEL_SSH=vagrant@10.100.100.12